 If you use online banking, you’re probably already using two-factor authentication without even realizing it.
 If not, expect to be doing so in the coming year, as this security protocol is big news in the digital world right now.
-Two-factor authentication or dual-factor authentication is a type of multi-factor authentication which grants access after users provide two pieces of evidence.
-It adds an extra layer of validation minimizing security breaches and exposure.
+Two-factor authentication or dual-factor authentication is a type of multi-factor authentication that grants access after users provide two evidence pieces.
+It adds an extra layer of validation, minimizing security breaches and exposure.

 In this article, we’ll take a look at how 2FA can combine with other security services (such as some of the best VPN services) to offer enhanced protection online.

 There are multiple ways to authenticate using more than one method.
 Most authentication methods rely on knowledge factors like passwords, while two-factor authentication adds a possession factor or an inherence factor.
 A vast majority of two-factor authentication methods rely on the first three points from the list.